radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 (to write **O**utput), and then CTRL+x (to e**X**it the program).

-> **Note:** The `CTRL+x` notation indicates that you should hold down the control key (which is often styled 'ctrl') and then push 'x'.
+> **Note:** The `CTRL+x` notation indicates that you should hold down the control key (which is often styled 'ctrl' on the keyboard) and then push 'x'.

 Once we start running the analysis ipyrad will create several new directories to hold the output of each step for this assembly.
-By default the new directories are created in the `project\_dir` directory and use the prefix specified by the assembly\_name parameter.
+By default the new directories are created in the `project_dir` directory and use the prefix specified by the `assembly_name` parameter.
-Because we use `./` for the `project\_dir` for this tutorial, all these intermediate directories will be of the form: `/home/<username/ipyrad-workshop/anolis_*`.
+Because we use `./` for the `project_dir` for this tutorial, all these intermediate directories will be of the form: `/home/<username/ipyrad-workshop/anolis_*`.

 > **Note:** Again, the `./` notation indicates the current working directory.
 You can always view the current working directory with the `pwd` command (**p**rint **w**orking **d**irectory).